d-vesely/drlnrs/README.md

 # DRLNRS

-This repository contains the code written as part of my Master's thesis, titled **"A Comparative Performance Analysis of Deep Reinforcement Learning News Recommender Systems"** (TODO link).
+This repository contains the code written as part of my Master's thesis, titled **"A Comparative Performance Analysis of Deep Reinforcement Learning News Recommender Systems"** (read [here](https://doi.org/10.34726/hss.2023.95163)).
 It constitutes a framework for training *Reinforcement Learning* agents on a *News Recommendation* problem, using the [MIND Dataset](https://msnews.github.io/).

 The code in this repository can be used to *reproduce* the results presented in the thesis.
 It can also be used as a basis for further work, by *extending* the capabilities of the framework, or by *adapting* it to another dataset.